ashutoshmjain/shutri/src/pages/whatIsShutri.md

+- Urban Dict
 	- Shutri (adj.) is a serious thing said un-seriously ;  Or a un-seriously said thought taken  seriously.
 But a ‘Shutri’  is NOT meaningless.
 It's a intervention on mundane thoughts of a [[deadMind]]
+- Formal Dict
+	- `Shruti`  meant the spoken word when the humans used to sustain knowledge, only in the vocal format.
+Maybe because scribing was difficult.
+With the advent of writing tools, many  `Shruties`  were scribed.
+In essence the scriptures were born out of  `Shruties` .
+The words that got written down, entered the collective memory of humanity.
+Such written down early scriptures were called  `Smrities` .
+For example  `Manu Smriti`  is among the oldest written down scripture, trans-encoded from  `Shruti`  to  `Smriti` .
+The Sanskrit word  `Shruti`  got deformed into  `Shutri`  in Hindi with passage of time.
+It is important to bear in mind that every thing that we talk (chatter) is NOT  `Shruti` .  `Shruties`  were consciously identified pieces of wisdom, preserved through formal recital to enable passage of knowledge from one generation to the next.
+[If you really wanna know more !](https://gita.shutri.com/prologue.html)
-- Why did I name this website [[shutri.com]] ?
+- Why did I name this website [[shutriDotCom]] ?